 Budgeting Tips for Students — Living on Limited Income Without Crashing

-The good news is that students who establish budgeting habits in college consistently report that the discipline transfers directly to higher post-graduation savings rates and lower lifestyle inflation.
-Here are the tips that actually work for students living on limited and irregular income.
+Students who establish budgeting habits in college find that the discipline transfers directly to higher post-graduation savings rates and lower lifestyle inflation.

 Tip 1 — divide each lump-sum disbursement by the months it has to cover